-New and amended accounting principles Amended IFRS applied from May 1, 2023
+New and amended accounting principles Amended IFRS applied from May 1, 2023 disclosures.
+Accounting principles presented in this report has been adjusted in accordance with the amended guidance.

 Amendment to IAS 1 Presentation of Financial Statements and IFRS Practice Statement 2 Making Materiality Judgements - Disclosure of Accounting Policies